wavesplatform/waves-lessons/lessons/EN/D. Work with assets, accounts, and transactions/c. Account definition and operations with accounts/lesson.md

     * [Set script transaction]()
     * [Invoke script transaction]()

-    The lesson [Work with assets]() will be dedicated to a detailed elaboration of these transaction types.
+    The lesson [Work with assets]() will be dedicated to elaborating on these transaction types.
 - **<u>Node object methods</u>**:
     * **`getAddresses`**
         Get a list of account addresses in the [node wallet](https://docs.waves.tech/en/waves-node/how-to-work-with-node-wallet).